iterative/vscode-dvc/README.md

 - **Live tracking**: Capture and see metrics changing in real time.
 - **Reproducibility**: Make sure that anyone can recover or confirm previous experiments, and run new experiments based on their results.
-- **Data Management**: Handle large datasets, files, and models effectively.
+- **Data Management**: Handle and version large datasets, files, and models effectively right from VS Code.

 > **Note**: We are in public beta and welcome early adopter feedback!
 > Feel free to reach out [via Discord] or open [issues in GitHub].